 This is an all-day cycle route across the Netherlands, from Amsterdam to Zyfflich, the nearest place in Germany.
 It is 129 km to Zyfflich, and then 10 km back to Nijmegen station, to return by train.
 The route is relatively straight (34% longer than the great circle), yet passes through several historic towns and cities, such as Weesp, Amersfoort, and Nijmegen.
 It crosses some main landscapes of the Netherlands – the reclaimed peat bogs and lakes in the west, the glacial ridges, and the Rhine flood plain.

 You need a whole day for this route, in summer, preferably with west or north-west wind, or no wind at all.
 It will take at least 12 hours.
 Return by train from Nijmegen: the last direct train is at 22.43.
 You pass shops about every 15 km.
 If you want to spread the route over two days, Amersfoort is the best place to stop on the first day.
-Revised March 2017.
+Revised April/May 2018.

 Central Amsterdam to the Amsterdam-Rhine Canal